 PRIMARY AND PRE-PRIMARY

-(Returning students) The State is now requiring health inventories and immunization records be updated yearly.
+(Returning students) The State is now requiring health inventories (and immunization records, as seen above) be updated yearly.
 You may wait to have these forms completed at your child’s next well-child visit, as long as we have last year’s forms on file.
 Emergency cards can be rewritten, or simply reviewed and updated on Visit Day.

 YOUR CHILD SHOULD HAVE A LUNCH BOX WITH NAME CLEARLY PRINTED ON THE OUTSIDE: Ideally, we would prefer lunchboxes that do not have pictures of fighting and weapons.
 Pack whatever your child enjoys, keeping an eye on healthy choices.
 Food to be heated should be in microwave-safe containers (label these as well.)
 The school will provide low-fat milk at lunch, or you may send a beverage (no soda, avoid 10% fruit drinks with added sugar and color—they tend to make children jittery.)
 If you include a dessert, please limit it to one; do not send candy, marshmallows, fruit roll-ups, or gummy anythings.
-Although the children can hardly believe it, at school Jello, cereal bars, protein bars, granola bars and most trail mixes are considered dessert.
+Although the children can hardly believe it, at school Jell-O, cereal bars, protein bars, granola bars and most trail mixes and yogurt (especially the colorful kind that comes in tubes) are considered dessert.
 Teachers will check that the children have eaten enough of their “healthy, help-you-grow foods” before okaying dessert.
 Please do not send silverware or cold packs; we have it covered.
+Peanut butter and nuts are allowed in your child’s lunch.

 Some children enjoy having a photograph of their parents or the whole family in their lunchboxes.
 If you send one, laminate it so it can be wiped clean.
 Lunch box notes, such as: “I love you!” and “Have a super day!” are also popular.